 - Restricting unhealthy fats and enhancing omega-3/omega-6 balance

 - Increasing fiber

 - Increasing phytonutrients

-We took a closer look at the first 2 keys in part 1.
-Now, let’s look at how the right kinds of fats, fiber, and phytonutrients are also keys to healthy, natural weight loss.
+In Part 1, we took a closer look at the first two keys.
+Now let’s look at how the right kinds of fats, fiber, and phytonutrients are also keys to healthy, natural weight loss.

 The third key to healthy weight loss is not about limiting total fat; a low-fat diet is not the best approach, according the Functional Medicine researchers.
 Rather, they emphasize the fact that dietary fats are an integral part of an effective approach to healthy weight loss.

 What matters most is the type of fat: omega-3 fats, olive oil, coconut oil, and fat from avocados, nuts, and seeds are the healthiest fats.
 Cold-pressed oils like olive, sesame, walnut, macadamia, grapeseed, and flaxseed are preferred, along with virgin coconut oil, light coconut milk, olives, or fresh avocado.
 Refined vegetable oils which are high in omega-6, animal fats, and trans-fats should be restricted.